-Since the days of CSTA, GED-188, TSAPI, and SS7 Computer Telephony Integration (CTI) have been a complicated and risky venture, companies like GeoTel, Genesys, Lucent, IBM, and HP made millions of dollars consulting with customers looking to realize the benefits of “screen pop” and softphone controls.
-Projects were expensive and time-consuming, solutions were frequently unstable, and the ongoing maintenance a nightmare.
+Since the days of CSTA, GED-188, TSAPI, and SS7, Computer Telephony Integration (CTI) has been a complicated and risky venture.
+Companies like GeoTel, Genesys, Lucent, IBM, and HP have spent millions of dollars consulting with customers looking to realize the benefits of “screen pop” and softphone controls and CRM and CTI integration.
+Projects were expensive and time-consuming, solutions were frequently unstable, and ongoing maintenance was a nightmare.

 I worked as a technical consultant for a large customer implementing SAP when I was made aware of a very risky part of the project and asked to make an assessment.
 The customer’s call center was trying to implement IMA Edge, one of several CTI companies of the day, with SAP.
 The project had already taken months, was way over budget, and consistently crashed the system.
 A few of us there got together and, throughout a couple of weekends and late nights, architected and built a solution that was far more modular and stable and provided even tighter integration with SAP.

-The project team was delighted, but the senior management team was already too far down the path with their current approach to switch to the solution we built.
+The project team was delighted, but the senior management team was already too far along with their current approach to switch to the solution we built.
 Luckily, SAP AG had also noticed our efforts, and within a few months, we agreed with SAP to ship our answer to every single one of their customers.
 From that moment on, we were in the CTI product business.

 We quickly found that customers worldwide had many CTI solutions from companies like IBM, Genesys, Cisco, Aspect, Siemens, Avaya, and others.
 For our new partnership with SAP to be successful, we needed to support all of these CTI vendors.
 We solved this dilemma by creating an abstract layer that essentially translates the proprietary CTI layers into a universal CTI API.
 To make it even more robust, we did the same on the CRM side, creating an abstract layer that translated the proprietary CRM/ERP systems into a universal business application API.
 We called this product MCIS, or the Multi-Channel Integration Server.